amitlisha/HexaGen/docs/USAGE.md

 <img src="board_examples/simple_purple_shape.png" alt="simple purple shape" width="40%" height="40%">

 ### Attributes

-...
+- tiles: the list of `Tile` object composing the shape
+- columns: the list of columns of the tiles composing the shape
+- rows: the list of rows of the tiles composing the shape
+- colors: the list of colors of the tiles composing the shape

 ### Subclasses
 The `Shape` class has three special subclasses that we will now describe: `Circle`, `Line` and `Triangle`.

 #### Circle
-To create a circle in Hexagons, use the `Circle` class, which requires two parameters: `center_tile` and `radius`. `center_tile` is a tile object that specifies the center tile of the circle. `radius` is an integer that specifies the radius of the circle.
+To create a circle on the board, use the `Circle` class, which requires two parameters: `center_tile` and `radius`. `center_tile` is a tile object that specifies the center tile of the circle. `radius` is an integer that specifies the radius of the circle.
 If you do not specify a `radius` value, it defaults to `1`.
 ```python
 circle = Circle(center_tile = Tile(9, 5), radius = 3)
 circle.draw('black')
 ```
 <img src="board_examples/black_circle.png" alt="black circle" width="40%" height="40%">

+###### Attributes
+    center_tile: Tile
+      The center of the circle
+    color: str
+      The color of the circle

 #### Line
-To create a line in Hexagons, use the `Line` class.
+To create a straight line on the board, use the `Line` class.
-There are several to instantiate a new `Line` object:
+There are several ways to instantiate a new `Line` object, that we will now describe.
+Note that the `Line` class also has a unique method called `parallel`.
+This method will be described in later sections together with all other `Shape` methods.

+##### Attributes
+    start_tile: Tile
+      First tile of the line
+    end_tile: Tile
+      Last tile of the line
+    color: str
+      The color of the line
+    direction: str
+      The direction of the line.

 ##### Using `start_tile` and `end_tile`
 Specify `start_tile` and `end_tile` as `Tile` objects to define the start and end points of the line.